 Nucleus

 In August 2020, Scale AI launched Nucleus, a “data debugging SaaS product.”
-Nucleus provides advanced tooling for understanding, visualizing, curating, and collaborating on a company’s data, allowing teams to build better ML models.
+Nucleus provides advanced tooling for understanding, visualizing, curating, and collaborating on a company’s data.
 Specifically, Nucleus allows for data exploration, debugging of bad labels, comparing accuracy metrics of different versions of ML models, and finding failure cases.
-This product offering also falls under the Scale Data Engine offering.
+This product is also available under the Scale Data Engine offering.

 Source: Not Boring

-Scale Nucleus is a dataset management platform that helps machine learning teams build better datasets by visualizing data, curating interesting slices within datasets, reviewing and managing annotations, and measuring and debugging model performance.
+Scale Nucleus is a dataset management platform that helps machine learning teams build better datasets by visualizing data, curating interesting slices within datasets, reviewing annotations, and measuring model performance.
 By integrating data, labels, and model predictions, Nucleus enables teams to debug models and improve the overall quality of their datasets.

 Source: Scale AI